 Brian V. Larson, Ph.D.

 Dr. Larson founded and co-chairs the Widener Sport Management Advisory Board.
-His work is published in several journals and he has presented his research at thirty-five conferences.
-His current research interests include assessing complex sport marketing service quality encounters.
+His teaching has been recognized with multiple graduate awards.
+He serves on the Board of Directors for the International Academy of Business Disciplines.
+His work has been published and presented in fifty journals and conferences.
+His current research interests include brand innovation and fan interaction.
 Teaching interests include marketing strategy, marketing research, and sport marketing.

 Iqbal (Monty) Mansur, Ph.D.

 Dr. Mansur has been teaching at Widener since 1985 and has become an integral part of the growth of this institution.
 He has held numerous leadership positions on campus such as Chair of the Management Department as well as co-chairing multiple task forces related to the development of university and strategic plans such as the Middle States Accreditation task force and the AACSB Accreditation task force.
 Recognized for his excellence in academics with the university’s Lindback teaching award in 1992, the 2008 School of Business Administration Distinguished Research Professor award, and 2010 Widener University Outstanding Researcher award, and 2015 Distinguished University Professor award, Dr. Mansur is known for the rigor and relevance of his coursework.
 He has published and presented research in over 70 prestigious journals and conferences.